Catalogue of works, approved by Galina Ustvolskaya

 Leningrad Philharmonic Orchestra — Vladimir Altschuler (conductor) — Oleg Popkov (reciter)

-22. Symphony No. 4 "Prayer" for trumpet, tam-tam, piano and contralto (1985—1987)
+22. Symphony No. 4 "Prayer" for trumpet, tam-tam, piano and contralto without microphone (1985—1987)

 Text by Hermannus Contractus